Extremely Simple Streaming Forest: Introduction

 \section{Introduction}

-In recent decades, machine learning methods facilitate the utilization of modern data and make scientific progress in health care, technology, commerce, and more \citep{jordan_machine_2015}.
-Among those methods, random forests, hereafter referred to as decision forests (DFs), and gradient boosting trees are the leading strategies for batch tasks like classifications, outperforming all others on real-world datasets and machine learning competitions \citep{breiman_random_2001, caruana_empirical_2006, caruana_empirical_2008, fernandez-delgado_we_2014, chen_xgboost_2016}.
+In recent decades, machine learning methods facilitate the utilization of modern data and have made significant scientific progress in health care, technology, commerce, and more \citep{jordan_machine_2015}.
+Among these methods, random forests, hereafter referred to as random forests (RFs), and gradient boosting trees (GBs) are the leading strategies for tasks like classifications, outperforming all others on real-world datasets and machine learning competitions \citep{breiman_random_2001, friedman_greedy_2001, caruana_empirical_2006, caruana_empirical_2008, fernandez-delgado_we_2014, chen_xgboost_2016}.
 However, training forests with continuous inputs poses new challenges for these estimators.
-Larger sample sizes often require overwhelmingly more computational time and space, and different scenarios of streaming inputs would need flexible strategies for model updates \citep{liu_isolation_2008, abdulsalam_streaming_2007}.
-This condition means that, for batch tree estimators like DFs, all available sample data must be stored, and refitting everything is needed for each update \citep{amit_shape_1997, breiman_random_2001}.
+Larger sample sizes often require overwhelmingly more computational time and space, and different scenarios of streaming inputs need flexible strategies for model updates \citep{liu_isolation_2008, abdulsalam_streaming_2007}.
+This condition requires that, for batch tree estimators like RFs, all available sample data must be stored and refitted after each update \citep{amit_shape_1997, breiman_random_2001}.
 Even with enough computational resources to do so, out-of-distribution (OOD) problems could still undermine the validity of older data \citep{geisa_towards_2021}.
-Moreover, learning scenarios like continual learning involve data from multiple tasks, representing a particular challenge for batch models \citep{van_de_ven_three_2019}.